prebid/prebid.github.io/adops/step-by-step.md

 {: .alert.alert-success :}
 Prebid provides a script you can use to automate these steps: [Prebid Line Item Manager](/tools/line-item-manager.html).

+{: .alert.alert-info :}
+Note that running "outstream" video ads requires special attention if you're a publisher that utilizes both Prebid.js and Prebid Mobile.
+See the [planning guide note](/adops/adops-planning-guide.html#rendering-mobile-outstream-ads) for more background.

 ## Prerequisites

 Before you begin, we recommend you read through our [Planning Guide](/adops/adops-planning-guide.html) to make sure you know what your configuration is going to look like and you’ve thoroughly documented your decisions.

+### Ad Units

+For the most part, your existing GAM Ad Units will work fine.
+The exception is if you're going to run Prebid Mobile app outstream:

+- You'll need to add a _video size_ to the adunit.
+Prebid Mobile renders outstream as a VAST URL creative.
+- Add the video size with a slightly different dimension, e.g. 300x251v vs 300x250v.
+See the [planning guide](/adops/adops-planning-guide.html#rendering-mobile-outstream-ads) for background on why.

 ### Create Advertisers and Orders